-- 80. While in foster care, Cheyenne was psychologically and verbally abused and told that she was "never going to accomplish anything", was a "savage", was "evil spirited" and that her "mother should have had an abortion".
+- 69. Cheyenne was often required to miss school for large chunks of time.
+She never graduated. - 70.
+While in foster care, Cheyenne was psychologically and verbally abused and told that she was "never going to accomplish anything", was a "savage", was "evil spirited" and that her "mother should have had an abortion".
 She was physically abused and often denied food and other basic human rights.
 At times, sexual advances were made on her by her foster parents and siblings, and by other youth in her group homes.
 When she was 16, her foster mother tried to convert her into becoming a Christian.
-Cheyenne's social worker was aware of this, and participated in trying to convert her. - 81.
+Cheyenne's social worker was aware of this, and participated in trying to convert her. - 71.
 On more than one occasion, the police showed up at Cheyenne's foster homes and group homes, and the workers encouraged violence towards her and others.
 The outcome was often violent fighting against an officer or multiple officers at the same time.
-Cheyenne was involved in many of these fights. - 82.
-Cheyenne often ran away to get somewhere safe or return home to her mother. - 83.
+Cheyenne was involved in many of these fights. - 72.
+Cheyenne often ran away to get somewhere safe or return home to her mother. - 73.
 After her apprehension and throughout Throughout her childhood and youth, no reasonable attempts were made by Canada to preserve Cheyenne's relationship with her mother.
-No reasonable attempts steps were taken by Canada to were made to preserve her Indigenous a Aboriginal identity or her Cree language, and culture, or territory, or to connect her with her Muscowpetung Saulteaux First Nation or members of her Indigenous family and community.
+No reasonable attempts steps were taken by Canada to were made to preserve her Indigenous aboriginal identity or Cree language, culture, or territory, or to connect her with her Muscowpetung Saulteaux First Nation or members of her Indigenous family and community.
 Cheyenne was rarely asked her opinion.
 When she was asked her opinion, she was ignored or promises were broken.
-Her life was dictated to her. - 84.
-Canada did not provide Cheyenne or her foster parents with information about her Cree identity and biological ancestry, her Aboriginal and treaty rights, or federal financial benefits and programs to which she was entitled.
-Neither did Canada provide Cheyenne or her foster parents with documents relevant to her biological ancestry and Cree lineage or with any name-linking documents.
-This prevented Cheyenne from obtaining her Indian Status Card and prevented her from receiving federal financial benefits to which she was entitled.
-It also impacted her ability to be legally recognized by her Nation, Band and Reservation as a Status Native under Treaty 4. - 85.
-Beginning in her teens, generic and stereotyped attempts such as making dream catchers were occasionally made to try to connect Cheyenne to her Indigenous culture.
-She found these activities insulting and devoid of actual effort to have her learn about - and maintain connections to - her Cree culture.
+Her life was dictated to her.
+Canada did not provide Cheyenne or her foster parents with information about her Cree identity, her aboriginal and treaty rights, or federal financial benefits to which she was entitled. - 74.
+Beginning in her teens, generic attempts such as making dream catchers were occasionally made to try to connect Cheyenne to her Indigenous culture.
+She found these activities insulting and void of actual effort to have her learn about and maintain connections to her Cree culture.
 The MCFD and the Vancouver Aboriginal Child and Family Services Society reinforced this experience, despite her pleas to learn more about the Muscowpetung First Nation and her Cree family and community.